LeftyN/Nikolopoulos-Lefteris-/README.md

 3. Data wrangling

 We will perform some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models.
-We will mainly convert landing outcomes into Training Labels with 1 means the booster successfully landed 0 means it was unsuccessful.
+Specifically, we will convert landing outcomes into Training Labels with 1 means the booster successfully landed 0 means it was unsuccessful.

 Objectives